Debbie Kruger

 Once back at school, some lucky kids even got to cover their exercise books in groovy 2SM denim.

-B&T trade ad As usual, the station was keeping the other media and the advertising industry appraised of all their goings on with trade ads in B&T. Here's one where they congratulate themselves on the promotions in early 1977.
-Just click on the thumbnail to the left.
+B&T trade ad As usual, the station was keeping the other media and the advertising industry apprised of all their goings on with trade ads in B&T. Here's one where they congratulate themselves on the promotions in early 1977.
+Just click on the thumbnail at left.

 - Top -